Introduction to Simprints

 The verification form will also use a linked dataset to pull identifying information that was collected while enrolling beneficiaries.
 When you upload your verification form to Ona, you will have to link the registration dataset, which you will name the linked dataset.
 In the example form, this linked dataset is named “Registration”.

-In your verification form, after including your username, API key, module ID, and result format, you will create a multiple-choice question to allow a user to select the beneficiary to verify:
+In your verification form, after including your username, Project ID and module ID, you will create a multiple-choice question to allow a user to select the beneficiary to verify:

 In the survey worksheet: